lnangong/sorting-wordcount/README.md

   c)Execute binary code with input file argument.

 2. Distributed external sorting via message passing interface(MPI).

+  Assume you have deployed the distributed processing module MPI on your cluster, then follow by next steps:
   a)Compile source code with Makefile.
   b)Configure the host file with worker node ip address.
   c)Set number of running processes, host file, and input file argument in the run.sh scrip file.